 Prepared by researchers based on the collected data Normally, in Kurdistan region individuals in 18 and above are able to have conduct with governmental letter for example, people when turn to 18 start to deal with ministry of interior to have driving license for this purpose he/she have to print out formal documents, under this age people are not able to have driving license so they don't deal with governmental formal letters.
-Also, individual above 56 years old are retired so they don't deal with governmental formal letter or at least dealing with formal letters this decreased after age.
-Among respondents, 37 of them were between 36-40 years old and 32 of them were between 41-
+Also, individual above 56 years old are retired so they don't deal with governmental formal letter or at least dealing with formal letters decreased after this age.
+Among respondents, 37 of them were between 36-40 years old and 32 of them were between 41-45, which took 25% and 21% respectively.
+This is the most common age for dealing with governmental formal letters because people at this age have a lot of personal issues and documents.
+Respondents age and 26-30 between 31-35 were 25 respondents and respondents respectively.
+15 respondents age were between 21-25 which score 10% while 10 respondent's age were between 46-50 which determines 7% in overall data collection.